Horahia Matariki is our Wintec festival. Check out what we have planned and join us in the celebrations.

-Uniform: approx. $79-$99 ea top.
-Navy or black pants or knee length skirts make up the full uniform along with sensible, sturdy flat black leather shoes.
+Uniform: Approximately $79-$99 each top.
+Navy or black pants or knee-length skirts make up the full uniform along with sensible, sturdy flat black leather shoes.

 Health screening costs.
-Blood tests and innoculations/vaccinations - up to $500.00
+Blood tests and inoculations/vaccinations - up to $500.00

 Reliable car (plus petrol) to get to main campus classes and for when on clinical practice.
-Parking on main campus incurrs a fee.
+Parking on the main campus incurs a fee.

 Accommodation costs for clinical placements out of home areas, and for hub students when on city campus.